 These tests can vary a lot depending on who ordered the drug test and what they deem is most important.

 The Following Compounds are Often Included in Drug Test Screening:

 - Alcohol (sometimes)

-The simple answer to this question is no… not really, but there are some exceptions.
+The simple answer to this question is no — but there are some exceptions.

-Athletic commissions, however, MIGHT test for Modafinil.
-And most high-level athletic commissions will employ more high-tech drug testing like gas chromatography, mass spectronomy, and/or immunoassays.
-These types of drug tests are likely to identify compounds they aren’t specifically looking for, including Modafinil.
+Most high-level athletic commissions will employ more high-tech drug testing like gas chromatography, mass spectronomy, and immunoassays.
+These types of drug tests are likely to identify compounds they aren’t specifically looking for — including modafinil.

 Is Modafinil Illegal?

 Modafinil itself is not illegal, however, depending on who orders the test, they can decide whether they allow their employees or contestants to use modafinil or not.

 In the United States, The National Collegiate Athletic Association (NCAA) offers a list of banned substances on their website.

 Although modafinil isn’t technically on this list, they explicitly state that the list is far from official.
 They also list the entire class of “stimulants” as banned in general.